 The Ross and Carol Nese College of Nursing is committed to the academic success of every student so that they can fulfill their academic goals.
-Students are ultimately responsible for seeking assistance if experiencing academic difficulty and are encouraged to reach out to the course instructor, academic advisor, and/or program coordinator for resources to aid with academic success.
+Students are ultimately responsible for seeking assistance if experiencing academic difficulty and are encouraged to reach out to the course instructor, academic advisor, and/or the Campus Coordinator for Nursing Program/s for resources to aid with academic success.
 Students are encouraged to seek assistance early and use internal and external resources, such as tutoring, as necessary for success (https://success.psu.edu/).